 The site overlooks the awe-inspiring wild Atlantic Ocean which pounds against the base of the cliffs.
 The landscape itself, made of rock and bog has been forged and weathered by the climate, the sea and the elements, and charts the movement and changing of the earth’s very surface over millions and millions of years.
 You can imagine how the land looked when the first farmers were living off the land here.

-The visitor centre the Céide Fields tells the story of this ancient settlement, which extends for many miles underneath the blanket bog of the North Mayo coast, and tries to solve the mysteries of the people who lived and farmed there many millennia ago.
-You can see the simple technique used to map out the settlement and learn about the landscape itself, so unique to the region.
+The award winning Visitor Centre tells the story of this ancient settlement, which extends for many miles underneath the blanket bog of the North Mayo coast.
+It tries to solve the mysteries of the people who lived and farmed there many millennia ago.
+You can see the simple techniques used to map out the settlement and learn about the landscape itself which is so unique to the region.

-If you’d like a more in-depth exploration of the landscape, check out the nearby Belderrig Valley Experience, run by Professor Séamus Caulfield who discovered the settlement and originally drove the Céide Fields project, and his son Declan.
+If you would like a more in-depth exploration of the landscape, check out the nearby Belderrig Valley Experience.
+This experience is run by Professor Séamus Caulfield and his son Declan.
+Professor Caulfield discovered the settlement and originally drove the Céide Fields project.

 In 2018, the Céide Fields won the prestigious International Carlo Scarpa Award for Gardens – read more here.

 Opening Hours (10th June – 30th September) 10:00 – 18:00 (Last admission 17.15) | From the 1st October – 15th November the centre will be open daily from 10:00 – 16:30

 Admission: Adult: €5.00 | Group/Senior: €4.00 | Child/Student: €3.00 | Family: €13.00